"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life."

 Big Bad: As of "M.", we learn that Moriarty is definitely Holmes' nemesis.

 Big Blackout: A severe winter storm takes out the power in New York City in "Snow Angels".

 Big Screwed-Up Family: In "Blood is Thicker" we have confirmation that the Holmes' family fits this trope.
 Sherlock is the rejected addict, Papa Holmes is "the one who shall not be named or seen" and known for his dirty work and Mycroft turns out to be working with someone to separate his brother from Watson.

 Bilingual Bonus: Viewers not speaking Polish will miss the translation gags in the laundry scenes of "Possibility Two".

-Bland-Name Product: In episode 3, The Investor's Post with its 'distinctive salmon-coloured paper stock' is a stand-in for The Financial Times, another business-oriented newspaper known for being printed on pink paper.
+Bland-Name Product: In episode 3, The Investor's Post with its 'distinctive salmon-colored paper stock' is a stand-in for The Financial Times, another business-oriented newspaper known for being printed on pink paper.

 Bluffing the Murderer: In "Snow Angels", Sherlock suspected that the emergency response administrator was in on the robbery but had no solid evidence.
-So the police staged a fake riot to see if whether the suspect would use this opportunity to help get one of the imprisoned thieves out.
+So the police staged a fake riot to see if the suspects would use this opportunity to help get one of the imprisoned thieves out.
 They did.